harleypig/harleycolonies/README.md

 - **Nature's Compass**: Find specific biomes with ease.
 - **Comforts**: Adds sleeping bags and hammocks for more flexible sleeping options.
 - **Waystones**: Teleport between different locations in your world.

-If you have any questions please contact our support team https://support.curseforge.com.

-## Changes needed to first section

-This project requires changes in order to be approved.
-Until the changes are made and the project is approved by a moderator, the project will not be visible to others, and its files will not synchronize across CurseForge.

-The description for HarleyColonies doesn't explain what is actually in the pack: What can a player do with it, what features it has, etc.

-Assume potential users aren't familiar with the mods.

-The description does not need to be long, but you need to provide at least a few examples of what your pack has to offer before we can approve it.

-If you have any questions please contact our support team https://support.curseforge.com.

 ## Recommended Setup